tanishakumbhakar/Landslide_detection_using_Mask_RCNN/README.md

 # Landslide_detection_using_Mask_RCNN
 Freely available landslide photographs are collected from distinct sources to create the training dataset.
 Transfer learning is used for achieving good results with finite training samples.
-Object detection task is performed on landslide photographs for achieving landslide detection with minimal dataset using a pre-trained Mask R-CNN model.
-# Landslide_detection_using_Mask_RCNN
-Freely available landslide photographs are collected from distinct sources to create the training dataset.
-Transfer learning is used for achieving good results with finite training samples.
 Object detection task is performed on landslide photographs for achieving landslide detection with minimal dataset using a Mask R-CNN model pre-trained on COCO weights.
 ResNet 101 backbone is used.

 # WORK PLAN